AMDHome/Mechanical-Speedometer-Converter/controller/README.md

 6. Right before the showcase we found out that the app will crash if the data sent from the microcontroller to the phone upon connecting is invalid/corrupted.
 This typically happens if the app crashes while sending the data to the microcontroller but there are other reasons why it could happen.
 To fix this you will either need to program it manually using a bluetooth serial terminal app  or just run the reset script that I will include in the repo.
 I have asked the app people to simply ignore corrupted data so this won't be an issue, but again I don't know if they will get to it.
 7. Since we only have a maximum of 4 magnets for each speed sensor the resolution of the speed is somewhat estimated.
 We recommend for best performance to put 4 magnets if you are reading the speed on the axel or after the final drive gearing.
 If it is before the final drive gearing then having less magnets is fine.
 8. If you decide to source your own magnets please do not put more than 20 magnets if reading from the axel, and no more than 4 if reading before the final drive gear change.
 This is due to the fact that the microcontroller can only handle values up to a certain size.
 If the numbers get too big weird things happen.

+## Glossary

+Register - A hardware unit that can store a value of a specific size.
+Effectively acts like a variable.

+Prescaler - A device that scales back the frequency of a signal. `Input_Frequency / Prescaler = Output_Frequency`